giftos1/programming-guide/Programming-Patterns.md

 Some good ways to understand function design include asking these questions about function *reuse*:
 * What if we wanted to rewrite the program's interface in French or Farsi?
 We should not have to change the processing function, because it should not do any user interface things (input or output on the screen).
 * What if we wanted to get our input from a file instead of the user?
 We should not have to change the processing function because it should not get any user input.
 A well-designed function *can* be used with input either from the user or a file (or anywhere), because it takes in the input as parameters.
-* Same as above for if we wanted to write our output to a file instead of display it on the screen... the processing function shouldn't care where the data (input parameters) comes from, or where the results (return values) go, since that's not it's job.
+* Same as above for if we wanted to write the output to a file instead of display it on the screen... the processing function shouldn't care where the data (input parameters) comes from, or where the results (return values) go, since that's not its job.
 * Functions designed like this are more **testable**.
-You can write test code that passes in inputs and compares outputs (returned values) to known correct results for those inputs (e.g. using the `assert` statement, or `doctest` module).
-You really can't easily "test" functions that get user input and print results in any automated way.
+You can write test code that passes in inputs and compares outputs (returned values) to known correct results for those inputs (e.g. using Python's `assert` statement or `doctest` module).
+You really can't easily "test" functions in any automated way if they get user input or print results.

 ## Data storage
 Always store data in the best, most correct, format.
 E.g. if you read a *price* from console or file input, it will initially be a `string`, but you should convert it and store it as a `float`.
 If you want to print it using string formatting (e.g. `$23.40`), don't store it as a string, just print it that way... leaving the variable as a float.